liirene1/aapi-case-tracking/README.md

 2. Article View - how to handle next 25 - scroll fetch?
 3. When user clicks on pin on map, modal pops up with articles for that location.
 Hides article view.
-4. Team Page - for our dev team & editor contributers
+4. Team Page - for our dev team & editor contributers 4a.
+Team Page has link to Admin signin page

 Final #3:
 1. Google Analytics to track if people are visiting the site, location, do users come back
+2. WE NEED A NAME!

 V2: Mine data off social media or grab from AAPI database